 New criminal and civil sanctions are in place for wholesalers and trade buyers caught purchasing alcohol from non-registered wholesalers.
-HMRC may also remove a business’s right to wholesale alcohol at any time during the introduction of the scheme.
-Penalties for wholesalers started from 1 January 2016, while penalties for buyers will started in April 2017.
+HMRC may also remove a business’s right to wholesale alcohol at any time as well as applying financial penalties for wholesalers.
 In addition, any alcohol found in the premises of unregistered businesses may be seized, whether or not the duty has been paid.
 Businesses will have a similar right to review and appeal as for other HMRC regimes in regard to civil penalties raised or decisions related to appeals.

 The client was a new entrant to the market and was bespoke distiller of Gin.
 The company had already invested over £250k in equipment and marketing.
 A further investment of £300k was anticipated into the business over the next 12 months.
 AWRS had been applied for but the level of detail that HMRC required had not been properly prepared for and the company had been told to expect refusal.